Mido830/tf2-spy-nullifier/README.md

 **Q:** Why did you create this?
 It's basically a cheat!<br/>
 **A:** Yes, it is.
 It's a perfect, undetectable cheat.
 It has been discovered at least 6-7 years ago but not many people know about it and Valve doesn't seem to care, even though it has been reported.
-I created this mod to prove it's possible to make such a mod and to increase the chance for Valve to patch it.
+I created this mod to prove it's possible to make such a mod and to increase the pressure on Valve to patch it.

 Video presentation:<br/>